Here’s a story about God and the Celts that’s been passed down by word-of-mouth for centuries.

 Most of the traditional Celtic history we have today came from the writings of the Romans when they invaded the British Isles.
 After the Romans invaded the southern British Isles, many of the Celts fled to Ireland and survived there until about the 7th century AD.
 It wasn’t until the late 18th century that the world saw a revived interest in the Celts and in all things Celtic; from approximately 400 AD until then, not much was known or remembered about the Celts.

-The Celts living in the British Isles—including Ireland—were described as tall and clean-shaven, dressed in very brightly colored clothes of many colors (think Joseph’s coat of many bright colors in that saga in the biblical book of Genesis).
+The Celts living in the British Isles—including Ireland—were described by the Romans as tall and clean-shaven, dressed in very brightly colored clothes of many colors (think Joseph’s coat of many bright colors in that saga in the biblical book of Genesis).
 They were described as very formidable, fierce warriors—including their women.

 586 B.C.: Israelite Refugees